murthymuddu/umg-newsletter-email-template/README.md

 # umg-newsletter-email-template
-Stracture has been created
+1.Stracture has been created

-Styles are in-progress
+2.Styles are in-progress

-ejs or handlebars support should be implement
+3.ejs or handlebars support should be implement